runeksvendsen/crypto-depth/README.md

 ## What?

 Measure the liquidity (market depth) of all cryptocurrencies using the measure "*how much can I buy/sell of a given cryptocurrency while only moving the price **x**%*?" (where **x** is currently set to *5*).
-The more liquid a cryptocurrency is, the larger the quantity you can purchase/sell while only moving the price very little.
+The more liquid a cryptocurrency is, the larger the quantity one can buy/sell while moving its price by some fixed percentage.

 ## How?